coupies-gmbh/android-sdk/README.md

 </activity>
 ```

-##Usage
+## Usage

-To access the COUPIES API you need to register your application and receive an API-key (felix.schul@coupies.de).
+To access the COUPIES API you need to register your application and receive an API-key (marcel.bender@coupies.de).
 You can register multiple applications and for each of them you will receive an API-key for accessing the API resources.

 To run the example project (HelloCOUPIES), clone the repo, and open the Android Studio project in the "HelloCOUPES" directory.